jsoules/stellarator-navigator/stellarator-navigator/README.md

     - Add a full description of each new field in the `Fields` object
     - Add the new `KnownFields` entry to `CategoricalIndexedFields` if appropriate (these are used for creating indexes for the in-memory database)
+  - In `Database.ts`:
+    - Add the new field with its native (in-export) name in the `RawFields` enum
+    - Add the new field in the appropriate location in `recordJig` and ensure the `order` fields are correct
+  - In `SnTable.tsx`:
+    - Ensure the new field has been added appropriately to the `rows` variable mapped from each filtered record
 - More complex changes (or applying this tool to a new data set) may require more extensive code updates and are beyond the scope of this readme.